Meet the new SlotsUp. Learn what's changed.

 They contend that the release of the information violated the Commission’s own publicity code, which restricts sharing details of ongoing investigations to avoid unfairly associating individuals with unsubstantiated claims.

 The Gambling Commission has declined to comment on the lawsuit, citing its policy of not discussing ongoing legal proceedings.
-However, the case raises questions about the balance between regulatory transparency and the protection of individual privacy during sensitive investigations.
+However, the case raises important questions about the balance between regulatory transparency and the protection of individual privacy during sensitive investigations.